TravelModellingGroup/Documentation/frabitztown_initial.rst

 Specifying the Zone System
 ==================================================================================
-The next step is to specify the zone system file for use in the *BasicTravelDemandModel*.
-The last child of the root module labelled "Zone System" is used to read-in the zone system that will be used.
+The next step is to specify the zone system file for use in the ``BasicTravelDemandModel``.
+The last child of the root module labelled ``Zone System`` is used to read-in the zone system that will be used.
 Included with the Frabitztown documentation files is a file 'Zones.csv' - this file will be loaded by this module for use in the model system.
 Clicking on the module will display the parameters view on the right hand side of the XTMF interface.
 This module's default parameter configuration is generally in a prepared form by default.